NayyerAhmad/OS_PL/README.md

-# Getting Started with Create React App
+# Introduction

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a web application that helps users add programming languages and operating systems with the ultimate goal of finding out the compatibility of different operating systems and programming languages.
+It is built using React for the front-end, Express for the server-side, and MySQL for the database.

 ## Available Scripts